mitotic/slidoc/README.md

 Notes: Any Level 1 header other than the first one will be treated like a Level 2 header.

+Headers may appear in the Notes portion of a slide (see below), in which case they will appear for indexing, but will not be displayed in the main slide.

 Concepts: :Slidoc, document structure

 ---